Quickstart Guide

 Clarity: Instantly tell numbers, dates, links, and other data types apart.

-Better understanding: Use icons, colors, or progress bars to make complex data easier to grasp.
+Better understanding: Use icons, colors, or progress bars to make complex data more accessible to grasp.

 Engaging experience: A well-formatted table is more visually pleasing and helps users focus.